himmAllRight/himmAllRight-source/content/post/three-required-gnome-extensions.md

 Otherwise, I usually need to do this from the *sound* section of the system settings.

-As someone that switches between speakers and headphones all day, and has 100% remote meetings, and usually more than on microphone connected to their computer, this is probably my most *required* plug-in.
-It makes my life much much easier, and allows me to react much quicker in a meeting if notice that an incorrect audio devices is selected.
+As someone that switches between speakers and headphones all day, has 100% remote meetings, and usually more than one microphone device connected to their computer, this is probably my most *required* plug-in.
+It makes my life easier, and allows me to react quicker in a meeting if I notice that an incorrect audio device is selected.

 ## Conclusion

-While I use other extensions, these are the big three.
+While I still use other extensions, these are the big three.
 I think default gnome has gotten surprisingly usable, but I would probably struggle to use it if these extensions were no longer available to me.
 So, to the Gnome team... please consider adding the functionality of these items as defaults in Gnome.
 If not, I understand.
 However, if that is the case...
 Gnome community, please don't let these extensions become deprecated!
+Thanks :)